 Aspen Pet Pet Porter Plastic Kennel – This is a great alternative to Petmate's top dog travel crate because Aspen Pet offers larger sizes than Petmate ever has, with dogs up to 90-100 lbs.
 You still can't fit a very large breed here, but medium dogs won't have any problems, provided you can pick them up.
-Aspen Pet travel crate is, however, more than twice as expensive due to large size.
+Aspen Pet travel crate is, however, more than twice as expensive due to its large size.

 AmazonBasics Two-Door Top-Load Kennel – Amazon offers their own dog travel crate as a direct competitor to Petmate's option, and this one has almost the exact features but is available at a slightly lower price and with slightly lower quality.
-AmazonBasics travel crate for dogs also has only two sizes for small dogs and available only in one color.
+AmazonBasics travel crate for dogs also has only two sizes for small dogs and is available only in one color.
 Other than that, it resembles Petmate's crate very closely.

 3 Premium Airline Approved Expandable Carrier

 Find it on Amazon | Unavailable on Chewy

 Pros: Expandable, easy to carry, folding, airline approved

 Cons: Not sturdy, hard to clean, only small/medium sizes

 Another leader in its category, PetPeppy's premium airline-approved dog travel crate is visually appealing, stylish, and comes with a ton of features that make it easy to carry your dog.
 It only comes in a single color (black with the red accent) and has huge mesh windows on each side that will give your dog lots of ventilation.
 It's expandable that allows for tons of extra storage.
 As with all other pet carriers, this best dog travel crate doesn't need any assembly and is somewhat collapsible if you need to store it away.
 You won't need any tools for this one either.